Student Staff

 Jada I. Cook ’26

 Jada is from Porter Ranch, California.
 She intends to major in Philosophy, Politics, and Economics at Claremont McKenna College.
 Her interest in state and local government developed through efforts she led in her high school, her community, and across the U.S. to increase voter registration and voter education, as part of the national, nonpartisan initiative When We All Vote.
 Jada spent summer 2023 as a research assistant to Professor Michael Fortner where she wrote a report on how race, region, and party shaped the framing of crack cocaine in the 99th Congress.
-This semester, she is looking forward to taking on a greater role in the Rose’s housing policy project and diving into the nuanced solutions to the California housing crisis.
+She is looking forward to taking on a greater role in the Rose’s housing policy project and diving into the nuanced solutions to the California housing crisis.
+For the fall semester 2024, Jada is working as an intern for the Committee for a Responsible Federal Budget in Washington, DC.

 Joan A. Hanson SC’26